Tshar-k/ML_projects/SVM/SVM learning Implementation/Readme.md

 ## SVR and SVC
-This Folder includes some learning implementation of SVM and hyperparameter tunning.
+This folder includes some learning implementation of SVM and hyperparameter tunning.